 Hybrid construction combines both volumetric and panelized approaches to develop a single building.
 Hence this construction is also called semi-volumetric.

-Mostly, parts like kitchen, bathroom and bedroom are constructed as a volumetric construction and the remaining part of the dwelling is constructed using the panels.
+Mostly, parts like the kitchen, bathroom, and bedroom are constructed as volumetric construction and the remaining part of the dwelling is constructed using the panels.

 Figure 4: Panelized Construction

 It includes the construction of the elements of the building at the offsite location and permanent arrangement at the site.

 These elements mostly include the building components, materials, equipment, and prefabricated parts.

 This construction is mostly employed for small building components like roof trusses, floors piping, staircases, roof trusses, etc.